WiIIiam278/HuskSync/docs/Config-File.md

     user_data: husksync_user_data
 # Redis settings
 redis:
-  # Specify the credentials of your Redis database here.
+  # Specify the credentials of your Redis server here.
 Set "password" to '' if you don't have one
   credentials:
     host: localhost
     port: 6379